pauline-rugwevera/ecommerce-pp5/README.md

 ## Facebook

-In terms of marketing, the site has a facebook page to push content.
+In terms of marketing, the site has a facebook page to push content.and target some of its customers through content creation

 ![facebook](static/images/facebook.jpg)
-and target some of its customers through content creation

 ![facebook](static/images/facebook2.jpg)

 # Blog